bioboot/bioinf525_w16/module3.md

 <a name="3.3"></a>
 <br>

-#### Lecture (3-3): **Introduction to pharmacogenomics**
+#### Lecture (3-3): **Introduction to epigenomics**
-- **Instructor**: 	Dr. Gerry Higgins
+- **Instructor**: 	Dr. Steven Parker
 - **Time**: 		Apr 5 (Tuesday), 2:30 - 4:00 PM
 - **Topics**:
-Studying variations of human genome characteristics as related to drug responses.
+Computational approaches to study of how genome-wide chemical modifications to DNA and histones regulate gene activity and the role of these modifications in health and disease.
  System biology approaches integrating interacting networks of genes, proteins and biochemical reactions to inform drug treatment regimens.
 Adverse drug reactions.
 Towards personalized and systems medicine.

 <br>

-#### Lab (3-3): 	**Introduction to pharmacogenomics**
+#### Lab (3-3): 	**Introduction to epigenomics**
-- **Instructor**: 	Dr. Gerry Higgins
+- **Instructor**: 	Dr. Steven Parker
 - **Time**: 2:30 – 4:00 PM, Apr 7 (Thursday) or Apr 8, 10:30 - 12:00 PM, (Friday)
 - **Topics**:
-Introduction to drug databases used in pharmacogenomic decision support.
-DrugBank, PharmGKB.
+Introduction system biology approaches integrating interacting networks of genes .
 - **Material**: [Lab worksheet]

 <br>